LinsongGuo/Raft/README.md

 ![avatar](https://github.com/LinsongGuo/Raft/blob/master/structure.jpg)

 ## Test

-- 10000 Put/Get entries test.
+[√] 10000 Put/Get entries test.

-- 10000 Put/Get entries test with only 3 servers built.
+[√] 10000 Put/Get entries test with only 3 servers built.

-- 10000 Put/Get entries test with 2 followers deaded.
+[√] 10000 Put/Get entries test with 2 followers deaded.

-- 10000 Put/Get entries test with one old leader deaded and another new leader elected.
+[√] 10000 Put/Get entries test with one old leader deaded and another new leader elected.

+[×] 10000 Put/Get entries test with a leader and a follower deaded.